sararosecran/Montage/Montage_how_to.md

 # Final Image header
 Montage has a command that will create the final image header information given the exposure images' header information.
-To generate this header one uses the command **mMakeHdr images.tbl template.hdr**.
+To generate this header one uses the command **mMakeHdr images-rawdir.tbl template.hdr**.

 * template.hdr is the name of the generated header.